Most Popular Drinks in the World: Top 12 Ranked (2026)

 Emerging Favorites Among Beverages

-As global tastes evolve, several beverages are gaining popularity, driven by health trends, social media influence, and generational preferences.
+As global tastes change, several beverages are gaining popularity through health trends, social media, and younger consumer preferences.

-• Kombucha: This fermented tea, known for its probiotic benefits, has seen significant growth.
-In 2023, North America led consumption with over 670 million liters per year.
-Its popularity has also risen in Europe, where Germany accounted for 34% of the region's total consumption that year.
+• Kombucha: This fermented tea continues to grow for its probiotic appeal, with North America consuming more than 670 million liters in 2023 and Germany accounting for 34% of Europe's consumption that year.

 How Beverage Popularity Differs by Region

-• South America: Yerba mate is a staple, especially in Argentina, where over 90% of households consume it regularly.
-It's traditionally shared among friends and family, symbolizing hospitality and social bonding.
+• South America: Yerba mate is a staple, especially in Argentina, where over 90% of households consume it regularly, and sharing mate is tied to hospitality and social bonding.

-• Western countries: There's a high consumption of sugary beverages and fruit juices.
-For instance, New Zealand and Nordic countries top the list for fruit juice and milk consumption, respectively.
+• Western countries: Sugary drinks and fruit juices remain widely consumed, while New Zealand and Nordic countries stand out for high fruit juice and milk consumption.

-• Eastern countries: Traditional teas, like green tea in China and Japan, are prevalent and often chosen for both cultural and health reasons.
+• Eastern countries: Traditional teas, including green tea in China and Japan, remain deeply rooted in daily life and are often valued for both cultural and health reasons.

 Trends in Global Beverage Consumption